smaclell/smaclell.github.io/_drafts/how-to-start-a-new-project.md

 Would it be that killer feature your clients are crazy about?
 Something that separates you from the competition?

 That sounds great.
-I would love to be able to use it but you need to deploy it first!
-Before any user can see your wondrous creation you need to be able to deploy your software to a prod like environment.
+I would love to be able to use it, but you need to deploy it first!
+Before any user can see your wondrous creation you need to be able to deploy your software to a prod-like environment.
 It doesn't have to be pretty; it just has to work.

-All to often being able to deploy software is thought of as an afterthought.
+All too often being able to deploy software is thought of as an afterthought.
-Building that cool idea takes the for thought but don't you want to share it?
+Building that cool idea takes the forethought, but don't you want to share it?
 We have worked with a few teams lately who have gotten fairly far down the development path before trying to settle on how they would deploy their new product.
 Up until now they had been testing on developer boxes and did not see any problems with this.

 The inverse would be building that one killer feature and just enough to ship it.
-Depending on your product that minimum point might be a little further but typically it is earlier than you would think.
+Depending on your product that minimum point might be a little further, but typically it is earlier than you would think.
 By focusing on this minimum you can start to iterate and improve what you have by adding to the initial release.
-A new feature here, smoothing out the operations experience, expanding the initial focus further or any number of paths that make sense.
+Adding a new feature here, smoothing out the operations experience there, expanding the initial focus further or any number of paths that make sense.

 This is where the concept of an Minimum Viable Product kicks in.
 To remain